-Transmit Power: You can select the transmission power of the wireless radio from the drop-down menu.
+Transmit Power: For each wireless band, select the preferred transmission power of the wireless radio from the drop-down menu.

-QoS engine which can help to reduce lag and latency when

-transmitting multimedia over your wireless connection.
+WMM Enable: Check the box to Enable wireless multimedia (WMM), a QoS engine that may help reduce lag and latency when transmitting multimedia over your wireless connection.

-Short GI: Enabling a short Guard Interval (GI) can increase throughput.
+Short GI: Enabling a short guard interval (GI) may increase throughput.

-However, it can also increase error rate in some installations, due to increased sensitivity to radio-frequency reflections.
-Select detect clients that require multicast streams.
+However, it can also increase error rate due to increased sensitivity to radio-frequency reflections.
+Select the option that works best for your installation.